 Homeownership Assistance Program

-MDEAT Homeownership Assistance Program (HAP) is designed to increase the number of first-time home purchases for low-to-moderate income residents living in Miami-Dade County.
+The MDEAT Homeownership Assistance Program (HAP) is designed to increase the number of first-time home purchases for low-to-moderate income residents living in Miami-Dade County.
 The zero-interest deferred loan provides funding for first-time homebuyers towards down payment and closing costs, making it easier to get approved for a mortgage.
 Since 1995, the program has funded more than 648 families.
+Fact Sheet.

 The maximum allowable financing is $7,250 for households at or below 80 percent of the adjusted gross median income, or $4,750 for households above 80 percent of the adjusted gross median income from the sales prices of the home.